willemvandenboom/wwa/README.md

 * [`gene.py`](gene.py) produces the results for the application to the gene expression data in[`data/geneExpression.csv`](data/geneExpression.csv).

+* The scripts in the folder [appendix](appendix/) produce additional empirical results for in an appendix to the paper.

 * [`environment.yml`](environment.yml) details the conda environment used for the paper.
 It can be used to [recreate the environment].
 The dependencies of [`wwa.cpp`](wwa.cpp) are detailed preceding the respective include directives.